RicardoAzuul/code-institute-ms4-fullstack/README.md

 ### User stories
 <!-- TODO: add screenshots -->
+Not all User Stories have been completed.
+Basic shopping functionality has been completed, but user stories that are about the community side of the project have yet to be resolved.

 **Viewing and Navigation**
 | Done | User Story ID | As A/An | I Want To Be Able To... | So That I Can... | Screenshot |